define compacted - Search

 late 16th century: from Latin compactum, past participle of compacisci, from com- ‘with’ + pacisci ‘make a covenant’.
 Compare with pact.

-Translate compacted to
+Translate compact to

 No translation found.